-Requires that children who have outgrown the height and weight limit of a forward-facing safety seat be placed in a booster seat that should be used until the child can properly use the vehicle's seat belt when the child reaches 57 inches in height and age eight.
+Children who have outgrown the height and weight limit of a forward-facing safety seat should be placed in a booster seat that should be used until the child can properly use the vehicle's seat belt when the child reaches 57 inches in height and age eight.
 The booster seat should be certified by the manufacturer to meet U.S. DOT safety standards.

-To date, only 15 states have enacted an optimal booster seat law.
+To date, only 16 states have enacted an optimal booster seat law.